 - " Have a domicile within this state for at least 90 consecutive days immediately preceding the date of application for purchasing or attempting to purchase any hunting, fishing or trapping license/permit.
-A domicile is a person's established, fixed and permanent home to which the person, whenever absent, has the present intention of returning; - Make no claim of residency in any other state or foreign country for any purpose; - Claim no resident hunting, fishing or trapping privileges in any other state or foreign country; - " Prior to any application for any license transfer to this state the person's driver's license and motor vehicle registrations.
+A domicile is a person's established, fixed and permanent home in which the person physically lives, and whenever absent, has the present intention of returning; - " Make no claim of residency in any other state or foreign country for any purpose; - " Claim no resident hunting, fishing or trapping privileges in any other state or foreign country; - " Transfer the applicant's driver's license and motor vehicle registrations to South Dakota prior to any application.